 Step 1: Squalane Cleanser

 Price: $10 for 50ml

 If you wear makeup, using a wet wipe is the worst thing you can do to your skin.
 And with acne-prone skin, it’s like an invitation to all the future acne to come attack you at once.
 I am an advocate of double cleansing because my oily, acne-prone has seen tremendous results with it.

-Start off with the Squalane Cleanser that gently takes off all the makeup and impurities.
+Start off with The Ordinary Squalane Cleanser that gently takes off all the makeup and impurities.
 Firstly, you have to warm it up for 20-30 seconds between your palms so it breaks down into an oily texture.
 Then massage it on the face and skin to make sure you get it all off or at least most of it.